Texas governor pardons ex-Army sergeant convicted of killing Black Lives Matter protester

 Travis County District Attorney Jose Garza blasted the pardon as a “mockery of our legal system.”

 “The board and the governor have put their politics over justice,” Garza said.
 “They should be ashamed of themselves.
-Their actions are contrary to the law and demonstrate that there are two classes of people in this state where some lives matter and some lives do not.
-They have sent a message to Garrett Foster’s family, to his partner, and to our community that his life does not matter. ”
+Their actions are contrary to the law and demonstrate that there are two classes of people in this state where some lives matter and some lives do not."

 Abbott's demand for a review of Perry's case followed pressure from former Fox News star Tucker Carlson, who on national television had urged the governor to intervene after the sergeant was convicted at trial in April 2023.
 Perry was sentenced after prosecutors used his social media history and text messages to portray him as a racist who may commit violence again.

-Prosecutors argued Perry could have driven away without opening fire and witnesses testified that they never saw Foster raise his gun.
-The sergeant’s defense attorneys argued Foster, who is white, did raise the rifle and that Perry had no choice but to shoot.
-Perry, who is also white, did not take the witness stand and jurors deliberated for two days before finding him guilty.
+The sergeant’s defense attorneys argued that Foster did raise the rifle and that Perry had no choice but to shoot.
+Perry did not take the witness stand and jurors deliberated for two days before finding him guilty.

 Perry’s attorneys did not immediately respond to requests for comment.

+Foster's girlfriend, Whitney Mitchell, was with Foster when he was killed.
+She called the pardon an act of “lawlessness.”

+“With this pardon the governor has desecrated the life of a murdered Texan and U.S. Air Force veteran and impugned that jury’s just verdict.
+He has declared that Texans who hold political views that are different from his and different from those in power can be killed in this state with impunity,” Mitchell said.

-The shooting set off fierce debate in 2020, amid the demonstrations sparked by a white Minneapolis police officer's killing of George Floyd, an unarmed Black man.
-Perry's conviction three years later prompted outrage from prominent conservatives.
+The shooting set off fierce debate in 2020 amid the demonstrations sparked by Floyd's death, and Perry’s conviction three years later prompted outrage from prominent conservatives.

 Before sentencing in the case, Carlson aired a broadcast calling the shooting an act of self-defense and criticizing Abbott for not coming on his show.
 The next day, Abbott said he believed Perry should not be punished and told Texas' parole board to expedite a review of the conviction.